ke4ukz/TenTecRebel/README.md

 Decode Threshhold | 0x11 | Integer | Audio level required for a signal to be considered for decoding (0 to 1023)

 ## Input Messages
-These messages are sent from the computer to control the radio
+These messages are sent from the computer to control the radio:

 Message | Number | Data Type | Description
 --------|--------|-----------|------------